Featured Posts

 Why Customer Learning is the Key to Sales Success

-According to the latest research from Forrester, 67% of a buyer’s learning is made before engaging with a member of your sales team.
+This has been said many times in the past, but it’s always worth repeating: Buyers will go through the first half or more of their journey without you.
+According to research from Forrester, 67% of a buyer’s learning is made before engaging with a member of your sales team.

 Think about it.
 What do you remember most about a conversation?
 Do you remember hearing about stuff you already know?
 No, you remember what you heard that was new and applied directly to your interests.